The MTV VMAs were just as strange as you thought they would be. Here are five things you missed.

 The Weeknd

-Video For Good
+Video for Good

 Anderson .Paak: “Lockdown”